philwhiles/frettler/README.md

 ## Execution

 ### Command Line
-Run it using the build executable shell command, frettler, ie :
+Run it using the built executable shell command, frettler, ie :

 ```